ibm-cloud-docs/satellite/ts-locations-debug.md

 {: #R0058}

 Location message
 :   A location with this name was recently deleted.
-If you want to reuse the location name of a recently deleted location, DNS registration might take a week to complete.
+If you want to reuse the location name of a recently deleted location, DNS registration takes up to a week to complete.

 Steps to resolve
 :   If you don't need to reuse this location name, delete this location and create a location with a unique name.
 If the issue persists, [open a support case](/docs/satellite?topic=satellite-get-help) and include your {{site.data.keyword.satelliteshort}} location ID.